lottmarcos/functional-programming/README.md

 - functions need to be `deterministic`. this means that a function should return the same output for the same input every time it's called.
 - functions should not have `side effects`. they should not read or write anything outside of their body. this means we don't want to make internet requests or read/write to a database within functions. code dealing with side effects should be isolated in the body of the code.
 - functions should operate with `immutability`. we should never mutate any values or variables, we should only create new values from old ones through transformations. moreover, immutability reinforces the importance of typs, since we don't want to mutate the values or variables type through functions either!
-- in functional programming we commonly use `high-order` functions. they allow us to treat functions as first-class citizens, meaning we can pass them as arguments to other functions, return them as values, and even store them in variables.
-One common use case for high-order functions is when dealing with collections of data.
-We can pass a function as an argument to a higher-order function like `map`, `filter`, or `reduce`, and apply that function to each element of the collection.
-This allows us to perform complex transformations or filtering operations with just a few lines of code.
+- in functional programming we commonly use `high-order` functions. they allow us to treat functions as first-class citizens, meaning we can pass them as arguments to other functions, return them as values, and even store them in variables. one common use case for high-order functions is when dealing with collections of data. we can pass a function as an argument to a higher-order function like `map`, `filter`, or `reduce`, and apply that function to each element of the collection. this allows us to perform complex transformations or filtering operations with just a few lines of code.
 - in functional programming, functions exclusively accept `a single input`. therefore, when faced with multiple inputs for a function, it is advisable to consider alternative solutions for the problem or assess whether the inputs can be consolidated into a single object. this concept is commonly referred to as a `unary function`.

 in essence, we want our functions to be as pure as possible! a `pure function` is a function that has no side effects, is deterministic, and total.